inventare/django-rest-framework-supertest/docs/docs/adr/0000-faker-shortcuts.md

 - Easy to set the methods in the `@faker_fields` decorator.
 - The shortcuts can receive arguments to configure the faker methods.
 - Must include the most part of standard providers of the faker.
+- The shortcuts should be used to directly set the value to an field.

 ## Decision